-“We want to celebrate with you, and I can’t think of a better way than by having you lead the 2020 Calgary Stampede Parade,” said Dana Peers, president of the Calgary Stampede, last July while riding with me for the day in Teslin, Yukon.
+“We want to celebrate with you and I can’t think of a better way than by having you lead the 2020 Calgary Stampede Parade” said Dana Peers, president of the Calgary Stampede, while riding with me for the day in Teslin, Yukon, last July.

-A year before, when I launched my first book, “Long Ride Home,” at “The Greatest Outdoor Show on Earth”, I presented Peers with a signed copy and in the dedication I included an invitation to ride with me.
-I never imagined he would take me up on it – and that he would award me the biggest honor of my life on the same day.
+A year before, when I launched my first book, “Long Ride Home,” at the Greatest Outdoor Show on Earth, I presented Peers with a signed copy and included in the dedication an invitation to ride with me.
+I never imagined he would take me up on it.
+Nor that he would award me the biggest honor of my life on the same day.

 Walt Disney, Chris Hadfield, Pierre Trudeau and William Shatner are just some of the past Calgary Stampede parade marshals.
+The marshal leads the parade that opens the rodeo and is an ambassador for the Stampede.
+In a normal year, the marshal would give speeches at special events and participate in the rodeo’s grand entry.
 I was ecstatic to have my name on a list next to so many legends.
-(The marshal leads the parade that opens the rodeo and is an ambassador for the Stampede.
-In a normal year, the marshal would give speeches at special events and participate in the rodeo’s grand entry.)

-Then Dana Peers told me I would have to keep the news a secret until June, 2020.
+Then Dana Peers told me I would have to keep the news a secret until June 2020.
 I am the worst person in the world when it comes to secrets.
-But after signing a non-disclosure agreement, I obviously got better.
+But after signing a non-disclosure contract, I obviously got better.

 Flash forward to April of this year when we were set to make the big announcement in front of Canadian media.
 I would finally get to tell the world my colossal secret.
 But due to the COVID-19 pandemic, the unveiling was cancelled.
 Then the Stampede was cancelled for the first time in nearly a century.